 Eliminate complexity and free your infrastructure from the limitations of dedicated hardware.

 Software-defined storage (SDS) has expanded rapidly as customers realise the simplification and cost savings from deploying storage as an application.
-With over 50,000 SDS deployments worldwide, HPE is enabling agility by embedding the same SDS software in every server, hyper-converged and composable infrastructure solution we offer.
-This universal approach creates a fabric of storage resources that enable you to move data seamlessly across any form factor for extreme flexibility.
+With tens of thousands of SDS deployments worldwide, HPE is enabling agility by embedding the same SDS software in every composable infrastructure solution we offer.

 Lowering Cost and Complexity Today

 Software-defined storage (SDS) enables you to create a pool of shared storage on industry-standard servers, without the need for dedicated arrays, and it’s easily scalable.
 Deploy the storage you need when you need it.